| |

 trust.
 What I have identified as "rumors" are things that not could be verified.

-Many years ago I worked for a small
+My Background Many years ago I worked for a small

 non-profit company where the Personnel Manager had a special procedure for firing people